Jev1337/Kommitter/README.md

     - github_branch: The branch you want to commit to.
     - github_commit_message: The commit message.
 3. Run the binary.
+4. Setup later with a scheduler (like in Windows)
 ## Example config.json
 ```json
 {